cjswart/puppet-quest-guide/quests/facts.md

 statements* to let you write Puppet code that will behave differently in different contexts.

-To start this quest enter the following command:

-    quest begin facts

 ## Facter

 You already encountered the `facter` tool when we asked you to run `facter